 “…for prizes for Engineering students, those who expect to make engineering their profession.
 It shall not, however, be used for promoting greater knowledge along purely professional or technical lines, but rather to encourage and promote study and research, the object of which is to develop and promote the interest of the Engineer in non-technical fields, in which, because of this technical and professional training, he can render a service for mankind which is not now being rendered by anyone.
 In other words, to create and interest for the Engineer in what are now non-professional activities…in short, to develop, broaden, and enrich the Engineer’s education.”

-The contest committee invites students to submit entries in one or both categories.
+The contest committee invites students to submit entries in one or multiple categories, including:

 - All engineering undergraduates enrolled for as least one term between January 2017 and January 2018 are eligible.